 If the platform is not sufficiently tight & can move during printing, it will cause obstructions.

-Ensure the calibration screw and the knob are both tight before starting a print.
+Ensure the knob are is tight before starting a print.

 If the build platform is not completely flat against the glass, it will cause an obstruction.